vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

 ### Add a REST endpoint

-Next, we will add a REST endpoint that returns a greeting for a name derived from the path parameter `{name}`:
+Next, add a REST endpoint that returns a greeting for a name derived from the path parameter `{name}`:

 ```kotlin
 @RestController